 However, if it is online, then it’s incredibly important that you can verify that your chosen physician is who they say they are.
 They need to provide proof of their up-to-date medical license and show that they are licensed in the same state as the patient wishing to receive the ESA letter.

 If your ESA letter contains all of the things below, then you can be comfortable knowing that your emotional support animal is fully registered, and that your rights as an ESA owner will be upheld in the eyes of the law.

 - Prove that the mental health professional of choice is licensed in the same state of the patient wishing to receive an ESA letter resides.

 - Have the issue and expiration dates of the mental health professional’s license.

 - Be written on a doctor’s professional letterhead and have verifiable contact information of the physician in question.

 - Require renewal on an annual basis and it must contain the issue date of the letter and an expiration date that is no longer than one year from its original issuance.

 - Contain the registered emotional support animal’s details such as: what kind of animal it is, the name of animal in question and the animal’s ESA certificate ID number.

+Analyze our ESA letter sample above and be sure that you fully understand what an ESA looks like when it is genuine.
 If you follow these simple rules, then even the most savvy of frauds will not be able to pull one over on you!